pran-7-5/eco_style/README.md

 Whatsapp                | Signal

 So tell them to open source fast or shutdown we don't need these.(Apple, Microsoft, Google, Meta)

+You people have lot of misconceptions about hacking, well it's just a fancy made up word.
+If I can access your facebook profile or see inside your computer then you say you were hacked.
+But now a days both hardware and software have become powerful and secure.
+Which means the firewall has improved a lot, because it's also a software.
+So to hack your Facebook account I need your password, because it is impossible to hack Facebook server.
+Then how can I know your password, there are only five ways.
+If you wrote your password somewhere and I got it.
+If you are sleeping some where and someone looked into your device.
+And If you are using wifi outside like hotel, shop, airport etc.
+If I am staying near your house and got signal from your router(fiber modem).
+So someone must be near you to do such things.
+Yes, if you are using your phone network 5g/4g then you are safe.
+Of course you need fiber internet, so you have to set the router password to very difficult.
+Not talking about wifi password, your router has a separate password.
+When you buy fiber service, when they provide you the modem, there is a link, user-name and password written on the box, so don't throw away the box right away.
+Go to the link, enter user-name password and set a difficult password.
+Don't buy too powerful modem like big antennas and more range, you just need signal inside 2 rooms that's it.

 Open source Software
 ________________________________________________
 Laptop/Phone/tablet